generation-loss/qRender/README.md

 ### Subsystems

-A collection of subsystems that are useful for a rendering engine.
-First up is a height map, more are to follow
+A collection of subsystems that are useful for a rendering engine:
+- depth / normal prepass
+- reflection probes (with both direct and indirect lighting support)
+- height map
+- screen-space ambient occlusion (SSAO)
+- orthographic cascaded shadow map
+- atmosphere, a ray-marched, shadowed exponential fog system

 ### Render Globals